Callum Johnson (footballer): Portsmouth

 In September 2020 Johnson signed for Portsmouth.
 He scored his first goal for the club in an FA Cup tie against Bristol City on 9 January 2021.
 Having spent the 2021–22 season on loan at Fleetwood Town, Johnson was released at the end of the season.

 Ross County

 Johnson signed a two-year contract with Ross County in July 2022.

 Mansfield Town

 On 13 January 2023, Johnson returned to English football, signing for EFL League Two club Mansfield Town for an undisclosed fee.

 Bradford City

 On 29 May 2024, Johnson signed a one-year contract with EFL League Two club Bradford City.
 He was released by Bradford City at the end of the 2024–25 season.

 Gateshead

 On 7 July 2025, Johnson joined National League side Gateshead on a one-year deal with an option to extend.

+On 23 March 2026, Johnson retired following injuries.

 Style of play

 Johnson is known to be a fairly versatile player, having played at right-back, centre-back, and defensive-midfield during his career.